Information and FAQs

 Families should be aware that some airlines have recently changed their rules regarding teen travel, so please consult your airline’s unaccompanied minor policies.
-If your student is enrolled in the Overnight Program and you arrange unaccompanied minor services for your student, you must inform the Academy no later than May 25, 2018.
+If your student is enrolled in the Overnight Program and you arrange unaccompanied minor services for your student, you must inform the Academy no later than 60 days before the Congress.